August 27, 2019

 Surveys can be programmed even if they're very complex.
 Intricate skip patterns and logic can be employed seamlessly.
 You can create the layout, questions, and answer choices with no hassle.

 Since respondents are not disclosing their answers directly to another person, it is easier for them to open up.
-Interviewers can also influence responses in some cases.
+Interviewers can influence responses in some cases, and you might not get the same honest responses from a face-to-face interview that you can from an online survey.

 Time Savings

-Perhaps the most important advantage of them all, online technology provides designers the ability to create a survey in a fraction of the time it would take to print and distribute one, not to mention mail one out.
+Perhaps the most important advantage of them all, online technology provides designers the ability to create a survey in a fraction of the time it would take to print and distribute a printed survey or conduct survey interviews.
+Rapid deployment and return times are possible with online surveys, and if you have bad contact information for some respondents, you’ll know it almost immediately.

 advantage of online survey